 “SSL (Secure Socket Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This secure link ensures that all data transferred remains private.
 It’s also called TLS (Transport Layer Security).
 Millions of websites use SSL encryption every day to secure connections and keep their customer’s data safe from monitoring and tampering.”– Cloudflare

-On most websites today, you will see that they begin with “https://” in the URL with a green/gray padlock saying secure, that’s due to the use of an SSL certificate.
+On most websites today, you will see that they begin with “https://” in the URL with a green/grey padlock saying secure, that’s due to the use of an SSL certificate.
 But that’s not just for indication, there is a lot going on behind the scene.

 SSL or Secure Sockets Layer helps establish an encrypted link between your web server and the website visitor.
-This makes sure that all data passed between the two is private and no-one in the middle has access to it.
+This makes sure that all data passed between the two is private and no one in the middle has access to it.
 Even if someone manages to tap the connection, the data will be of no use to them, as it is encrypted end-to-end.

 Coming back to the SSL certificate, it is a small file that combines a cryptographic key with your organization and domain’s details.
 It is placed on the server to enable HTTPS protocol and based on the type of SSL certificate used, the Certificate Authority makes several checks on the organization’s information.
-Browser and Operating system vendors work with these Certificate Authorities to embed the Root Certificates (from which the SSL certificate is derived) within their software so that the certificate can be authenticated and a secure connection is established between the web server and the end-user.
+The browser and operating system vendors work with these Certificate Authorities to embed the Root Certificates (from which the SSL certificate is derived) within their software so that the certificate can be authenticated and a secure connection is established between the web server and the end-user.

 With an insecure HTTP connection, third parties can snoop at the traffic passing between a web server and the browser to collect private data including email addresses, passwords as well as usernames.
 That is the reason why Google, security experts are pushing for the use of SSL on websites so that you get peace of mind that even the most basic data is secure from being intercepted.